Chethan-Babu-stack/Bipartite/README.md

 3. Predict movie preferences of a person.

-4. Stable marriage6 and other matching problems.
+4. Stable marriage and other matching problems.